Bumi output on track as vote on Bakries split nears

 Von Schirnding said key issues had now been resolved and brushed aside concerns over a fresh delay.
 If investor documents are sent out this month, shareholders would be able to vote on the split in early December - more than a year after the separation was first proposed.

-Bumi said on Monday it produced 6 million tonnes of coal in the third quarter at its core Berau subsidiary, taking nine-month production to 17.5 million tonnes and closing in on a target of 23 million tonnes for the year.
+Bumi said on Monday it produced 6 million metric tons of coal in the third quarter at its core Berau subsidiary, taking nine-month production to 17.5 million metric tons and closing in on a target of 23 million metric tons for the year.

 It said production costs came down 6 percent over the 9 months, as the company has cut fuel consumption and exploration.